🎁 Get 10% off your first order with code NEW 🎁

 Political and religious life around the Parthenon in Athens

-A Temple at the Heart of Athens' Political and Cultural Life
+A temple at the heart of Athens' political and cultural life

 The Athenians built the Parthenon not only as a temple to Athena, but also as a symbol of the power of Athens.
 It served as a political, cultural and religious center.
-The temple housed important treasures, such as offerings and sacred objects, used in public ceremonies.
+The temple housed important treasures, such as offerings and sacred objects, used for public ceremonies.
 Indeed, the Parthenon functioned as a gathering place for Athenian citizens, reinforcing the unity of the city.

-The Panathenaeums: Celebrations in honor of Athena
+The Panathenaeums: celebrations in honor of Athena

-The Role of Religious Ceremonies in Athenian Society
+The role of religious ceremonies in Athenian society

-The Parthenon Marbles and their Cultural Heritage
+The Parthenon marbles and their cultural heritage

 The Parthenon marbles, sculpted by Phidias, represent a masterpiece of ancient Greek art.
 They decorate the temple’s friezes and pediments, illustrating mythological and historical scenes.

 The Parthenon marbles are much more than mere works of art.
 They symbolize the aspiration to preserve and share humanity’s cultural treasures.
-Their return would enable Greece to revive the entire legacy of the Parthenon, a symbol of ancient culture.
+Their return would enable Greece to revive the entire heritage of the Parthenon, a symbol of ancient culture.

 Panoramic view of the Parthenon on the Acropolis hill, with the city of Athens in the background.

-Curiosities and Secrets of Ancient Architecture
+Curiosities and secrets of ancient architecture

 Beyond its architectural beauty, the Parthenon is full of intriguing stories and little-known facts.
 Here are some fascinating facts to discover: